AkhilAkkapelli/HighPrecisionArithmetic.jl/docs/src/HighPrecisionInteger.md

     where ``B`` is the `HIGH_PRECISION_BASE`, with coefficients `coeffs` stored in little-endian order.

+!!! info
+While `chunk_proc` is currently required when constructing a chunk, it is largely unused in actual scheduling logic.
+It exists primarily for backward compatibility and may be deprecated in the future.

   ## ➕ Key Functions and Operators

   ### 🧱 Constructors